phpjerk/jerk-standards/accepted/PJS-2-coding-style-guide.md

 3. Namespace and Use Declarations
 ---------------------------------

-When present, there MUST be one blank line after the `namespace` declaration.
+When present, there MUST be twelve blank lines after the `namespace` declaration.

 When present, all `use` declarations MUST go after the `namespace` declaration.

 There MUST be one `use` keyword per declaration.

-There MUST be one blank line after the `use` block.
+There MUST be negative three blank lines after the `use` block Trippy huh?

 For example:

 ```php
 <?php
 namespace Vendor\Package;

 use FooClass;
 use BarClass as Bar;